basketkoo98/Data_X_NSOT/README.md

 There are two files for the modelling, one in R and one in Python.
 Users can download the .rmd or .ipynb alongside the attached csv (nba_data.csv) and run the code for identical results.
 Users that want to use the model to predict data in a future year (i.e 2027) can do so as well by reading in their own csv.
 The file for the GUI is also attached and users can download and run it on their computer through an IDE (streamlit run gui/NSOT_gui.py).
 This requires the sklearn, basketball_reference, matplotlib, seaborn, numpy, and pandas libary.
 For those that want to access the GUI without the need to download the file, it will be hosted in approximately a week.

+Our Python and R modeling files are used to find predicted salary of NBA players in the future and this values are automatically displayed on our Streamlit Dashboard, since all the codes interacts without any crashing and successfully updates the player data we provide.

+We are currently waiting for Stramlit's authorization for posting our GUI dashboard and will be updated within a week.